-The Citizen Science project is expected to run through summer 2022.
-Participants in the project will conduct an ecological experiment to help advance our collective understanding of how we can use native plants to control buckthorn in our forests.
+The Citizen Science project is expected to run through 2022.
+Participants conduct an ecological experiment to advance our understanding of using native plants to control buckthorn.
 While we are currently at capacity, you can fill out this contact form to stay informed of project activities and potential volunteer expansion in the future.

 Prior to spring 2020